Caltinor/Project-MMO-2.0/wiki/features/triggers.md

     }
 ```

 This criteria requires the player to be level 3 in agility and swimming in order to trigger.
-For more information on creating advancements refer to the [minecraft wiki](https://minecraft.fandom.com/wiki/Advancement/JSON_format).
+For more information on creating advancements refer to [The Minecraft Wiki](https://minecraft.wiki/w/Advancement_definition).
 There is also [this](https://misode.github.io/advancement/) tool that will do a lot of the setup for you for all your datapack needs, advancements included.

 # What this can do.